Kgalagadi Transfrontier Park

 Swimming Pool: Relax and cool off at the swimming pool.

-Sitzas Farmstall is situated a few hundred metres from the Mata Mata border, here one can purchase fresh meat, biltong, droewors, rusks, jams etc. as well as basic provisions, arts and crafts.
-There is also two basic campsites for camping in the river bed, with communal ablutions, braai places, running water and electric lights.
+Sitzas Farmstall is situated about 150m from the Mata Mata border.
+There are also two basic campsites for camping in the river bed, with communal ablution with hot water provided by wood-stoked donkey boiler, BBQ area, running water and electric lights and plug points.

 The Kalahari is a vast expanse of sand stretching from the Orange river in South Africa, through Namibia and Botswana into Angola covering more than 1,600,000 square km.
 Torgos Lodge is situated in the area dominated by red sand dunes and dry river beds.
 The dunes are stabilised by a sparse grass and bush cover.
 The red colour of the sand is caused by iron oxide in the sand.